quiltdata/quilt/api/python/metadata_service/README.md

    , manifest_commit_message
    , hash
-   , meta -- user defined metadata for each logical_key (work with meta using Presto JSON tools) FROM "default"."quilt_metadata_service_combined"
+   , meta -- user defined metadata for each logical_key (work with meta using Presto JSON tools) FROM "default"."quilt_metadata_service_armand_dotquilt_dev" WHERE package='test/glue'
-WHERE package='coco-train2017'
-AND hash_prefix='ca' -- Leverage partitions to speed up the query if you want to query a specific manifest hash AND hash='ca67d9dc4105d6fbaf3279c949a91f0e739063252cbfb9bc0ab64d315203e3a3' LIMIT 100;
+AND hash_prefix='1a' -- Leverage partitions to speed up the query if you want to query a specific manifest hash AND hash='1a527eccc30d9a775e3c06031190a76de7263047543b31c5d8136273ba793476' LIMIT 100;
 """).execute()
 ```